PIANO LESSONS ~ COMPOSITION STUDIES

 Missed lessons will not be made up.
 I reserve your lesson time in my teaching schedule, so please make it a priority to be there.
 If an advance conflict arises in your schedule, please let me know and I will try to swap lesson times with another student within the same week.
 Please remember that you are financially responsible for all scheduled lessons during a Session.
 If I should be absent due to illness or a professional commitment, students will be notified and appropriately credited.

 Biannually, i.e., a Holiday Recital and an End-of-School Recital.

 All music must be memorized and participation is mandatory.

-Students should be prepared for each lesson, having put in as much practice time as needed to accomplish the assignments and musical goals set at each lesson.
+Students should be prepared for each lesson, putting in as much practice time as needed to accomplish the assignments and musical goals set at each lesson.